Alfalfa: Ecology

-Alfalfa is a small-seeded crop, and has a slowly growing seedling, but after several months of establishment, forms a tough "crown" at the top of the root system.
-This crown contains shoot buds that enable alfalfa to regrow many times after being grazed or harvested; however, overgrazing of the buds will reduce the new leaves on offer to the grazing animal.
+Alfalfa is considered an insectary plant and has been proposed to be helpful to other crops such as cotton, as the alfalfa harbours predatory and parasitic insects that would protect the other crop if the two are interplanted.
+Harvesting the alfalfa by mowing the entire crop area destroys the insect population, but this can be avoided by mowing in strips so that part of the growth remains.

+Alfalfa roots grow about 6 feet per year in loose soil.
+Due to its deep root system, alfalfa roots have the ability to form an association with soil bacteria and fix nitrogen, which helps to improve soil nitrogen fertility.
+The deep root system also allows the plant to access soil moisture that is not accessible to plants with shallow root systems, making it more resistant to droughts and soil erosion.
+This depth of root system, and perenniality of crowns that store carbohydrates as an energy reserve, make it very resilient.

 This plant exhibits autotoxicity, which means it is difficult for alfalfa seed to grow in existing stands of alfalfa.
 Therefore, alfalfa fields are recommended to be rotated with other species (for example, corn or wheat) before reseeding.
-The exact mechanism of auto-toxicity is unclear, with medicarpins and phenols both seeming to play a role.
+The exact mechanism of autotoxicity is unclear, with medicarpins and phenols both seeming to play a role.
 Levels of autotoxicity in soil depends on soil type (clay soils maintain autotoxicity for longer), cultivar and age of the previous crop.
 A soil assay can be used to measure autotoxicity.
-Resistant to autotoxicity also varies by cultivar, a tolerant one being 'WL 656HQ'.
+Resistance to autotoxicity also varies by cultivar, a tolerant one being 'WL 656HQ'.